 For two and a half minutes from 10:47 on the morning of 3 February 1931, Napier and the surrounding province of Hawkes Bay shook as a magnitude 7.8 earthquake triggered New Zealand’s deadliest natural disaster killing 256 people.

 Thankfully for Napier’s surviving citizens, HMS Veronica of the New Zealand Division of the Royal Navy had just arrived in port and was immediately able to provide Bluejackets, Marines and material towards the relief efforts.
-HMS Veronica was also able to establish radio communications with the outside world, and hasten the dispatch of relief supplies from Auckland.
-HMS Dunedin and Diomede were soon delivering additional Medical Staff, Bluejackets and Marines to assist.
-Also, the navy vessels carried much needed medical and camp equipment including, marquees, tents, blankets, beds and hand tools
+HMS Veronica also established radio communications with the outside world and hastened the dispatch of relief supplies from Auckland.
+HMS Dunedin and Diomede soon delivered additional Medical Staff, Bluejackets and Marines to assist.
+Also, the navy vessels carried much-needed medical and camp equipment, including marquees, tents, blankets, beds and hand tools.

-All military staff members in the earthquake area were detailed for relief work and personnel from other centers, and on the 6 March 1931, there were twelve officers and forty-six other ranks employed in connection with the relief camps.
-All ranks and the military civilian staff engaged in the relief effort were deserving of great credit for how they carried out their duties under trying conditions.
+All military staff in the earthquake area were detailed for relief work and other personnel from other centres.
+On 6 March 1931, twelve officers and forty-six other ranks were employed in connection with the relief camps.
+All ranks and the military and civilian staff engaged in the relief effort deserved great credit for how they carried out their duties under trying conditions.